 - Serve immediately.

-*Note: You can also add full fat coconut milk if you want a creamier gravy.
+Feel free to add full fat coconut milk if you want a creamier gravy.